Pollination limitation to reproductive success in the Missouri evening primrose, Oenothera macrocarpa (Onagraceae)

-Pollination limitation was investigated in three Missouri populations of Oenothera macrocarpa, a hawkmoth-pollinated, perennial herb.
+Habitat fragmentation may result in plant populations that are less attractive to pollinators and thus susceptible to reduced reproductive output due to pollination limitation.
+Pollination limitation was investigated in three Missouri populations of Oenothera macrocarpa, a hawk-moth-pollinated, perennial herb.
 The populations represented extremes in size and habitat quality.
-Fertilization success (proportion of ovules fertilized) increased following supplementation with the mean across populations increasing from 24.3% to 44.8%.
-Seed set (proportion of ovules that set seed) increased following supplementation with the mean across populations increasing from 14.7% to 27.9%.
+Following supplemental pollination, mean fertilization success (proportion of ovules fertilized) across populations increased from 24.3 to 44.8% and mean seed set (proportion of ovules that matured into seed) increased from 14.7 to 27.9%.
 These increases were statistically significant in two of the three populations.
-Failure to achieve 100% fertilization and seed set indicates that other factors, in addition to pollination, were limiting to female reproductive success.
-Fruit set was not apparently pollination limited, as fruits matured with as few as one seed.
-Length of fruit was significantly correlated with the number of seeds in the fruit indicating that plants may be able to conserve resources by allocating fewer resources to fruits with fewer seeds.
+Failure to achieve 100% fertilization and seed set following supplementation indicates that other factors, in addition to pollination, were limiting to female reproductive success.
+Fruit set was pollination limited in only one population.
+Fruits matured with as few as one seed, suggesting that fruit set was not resource limited.
 The degree of pollination limitation was greatest in the most disturbed population.
-The largest population located in high quality habitat was not significantly pollination limited.
-This suggests that pollination limitation is occurring because of reduced pollinator activity in degraded habitats.
+The population located in the highest-quality habitat was not significantly pollination limited.
+This suggests that pollination limitation is occurring, at least in part, because of reduced pollinator activity in degraded habitats.